AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 **Request**

-        POST api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/StreamViews/{viewId}
+        POST api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/StreamViews/{streamViewId}

 **Parameters**

 ``string tenantId``
   The tenant identifier

 ``string namespaceId``
   The namespace identifier

-``string viewId``
+``string streamViewId``
   The stream view identifier.
-The identifier must match the ``SdsView.Id`` field.
+The identifier must match the ``SdsStreamView.Id`` field.

-The request content is the serialized SdsView.
-If you are not using the Sds client libraries, using JSON is recommended.
+The request content is the serialized SdsStreamView.
+If you are not using the SDS client libraries, using JSON is recommended.

 **Response**